SESAME-Synchrotron/CCD/docs/source/Control.rst

 - **readline-devel**: The readline library is used for line editing during command-line input.
 It provides features like command history, editing capabilities, and tab completion.
-The “readline-devel” package contains the development files and headers needed to compile programs that use the readline library.

 .. code-block:: bash

         # To install the GCC compiler, run the following command:
         sudo yum install readline-devel

 - **perl-ExtUtils-Install**: Perl is a popular scripting language used for various purposes, including system administration and web development.
-The "perl-ExtUtils-Install" package is a Perl module used for installing Perl extensions and modules.
-It provides tools and utilities to simplify the installation process of Perl packages.